JackMFrampton/modular_snake_robot/README.md

 ## NOTE: due to COVID-19 pandemic, this project's timeline was cut in half.
 Certain objectives were not fully implemented or deployed.
 ## Despite these conditions I believe a lot was still achieved and the project shows future promise
 ## Because of this, the latest Python scripts are not ideal or efficient and can be improved a lot
-## However I have added a Video Demonstrations folder to show its capabilities
+## However I have added a Demonstration Videos folder to show its capabilities

 ### Overview
 ● ROS environment [Linux – Ubuntu | Embedded system]